ethereum/go-ethereum/docs/_dapp/tracing-filtered.md

 ```

-## Dealing with intra-Contract Calls
+## Dealing With Calls Between Contracts

 So far we have treated the storage as if there are only 2^256 cells.
 However, that is not true.
 Contracts
 can call other contracts, and then the storage involved is the storage of the other contract.
 We can see
 the address of the current contract in `log.contract.getAddress()`.
 This value is the execution context,
 the contract whose storage we are using, even when we use code from another contract (by using
 `CALLCODE` or `DELEGATECODE`).

+However, `log.contract.getAddress()` returns an array of bytes.
+We use `this.byteHex()` and `array2Hex()`
+to convert this array to the hexadecimal representation we usually use to identify contracts.

 ```javascript
 tracer = function(tx) {